s1monb/homelab/README.md

 - [x] Setup a cluster with 3 nodes
 - [x] Add cilium as the CNI
 - [x] Add LoadBalancing
+- [ ] Set up network-policies and document it
 - [x] Add Sealed secrets
 - [ ] Add an ingress controller
 - [ ] Set up cert-manager